ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 let apiClient = try! container.resolve() as APIClient
 ```

 ^ You may notice that the API is almost the same as we saw in Service Locator.
-But it is not about API, it is about how we use it.
+But it is not about API or implementation, it is about how we use it.
 If you don't want to use container as a Service Locator remember that you should call it only in the Composition Root.

 ---